freesewing/freesewing/markdown/org/docs/patterns/holmes/options/gores/en.md

 ---
-title: Number of crown pieces
+title: "Number of gores"
+---

 ---

 Controls the number of panels there are in the crown